-My late mother was the first among a big list of people in trying to make me doubt myself.
-I know that unlike the rest she didn't mean to hurt me, she had my whole trust, so she succeeded to some extent, at least during the twenty seven years it took me to consolidate (for better or worse) my personality.
+My late mother was the first of a long list of people who tried to put me in doubt with myself.
+Unlike the rest, she had all my confidence, so she succeeded to a certain extent, at least during the twenty seven years it took me, for better or worse, to consolidate my personality.

-Along my childhood, instead of letting me spend my free time reading or being lost in my thoughts in consonance with my introspective temperament she pushed me to be sociable, nice, among other practices unnatural to me.
-She drove me to pay attention to others, not just to watch their gestures but to understand them.
-Her final blow was to instill a deep cult of friendship in me.
-My blood and honest nature put its part; I could've saved time, been successful in whatever I'd put my effort if my mother hadn't pushed me out of myself, extrapolating me, making me lose all possible innocences.
-I could have felt myself fulfilled, I could have been happy… Instead, I got the selfsame One-Way Ticket to Nowhere, I got my consciousness.
+Throughout my childhood, instead of letting me spend my free time in activities related to my introspective temperament, reading or losing myself in my thoughts, she pushed me to be sociable, kind, among other practices that were not natural to me.
+She urged me to pay attention to others, not only to observe their gestures but to understand them.
+As a coup de grace he instilled in me a deep friendship cult.
+My blood and honest nature did their part; I could have saved time, succeeded in anything that had put my effort, even could have been a “useful piece” for this society, if it had not been because my mother forced me not to be myself, to extrapolate, making me lose all possible innocence.
+I could have felt fulfilled, I could have been happy… Instead, I got the selfsame One Way Ticket To Nowhere, I got my consciousness.